 Specifies which database server to connect to.
 You can specify the server as a network address or hostname.
+When specifying an IPv6 address, enclose the address (exclusive of the optional colon and port number) in square brackets.
 By default, voltadmin attempts to connect to a database on localhost.
 You can optionally specify the port number.
 If you do not specify a port, voltadmin uses the default admin port.